 | Meals during business travel | 50% |

-| Employee meals at company events | 100% |
+| Employee meals at company-wide events | 100% |

-| Meals available to public | 100% |
+| Meals available to the general public | 100% |

-| Employer-provided on-site meals | 0% (NEW!) |
+| Convenience-of-employer meals and company cafeterias | 0% (new for 2026) |

 | Entertainment expenses | 0% |

-Legal Basis: IRC Section 274, IRS Publication 463, Treasury Regulation 1.274-12
+Legal basis: IRC Section 274, IRS Publication 463, Treasury Regulation 1.274-12.

 The business meal deduction allows you to deduct 50% of meal expenses that are directly related to conducting business.